filipenegrao/Change-Keyboard-Increment/README.md

 2. Find *Keyboard Increment* and click the *Install* button
 3. Restart Glyphs.app

+## Acknowledgements

+Thank you to Andrea Kulpas, Diego Maldonado, and Rafael Dietzsch for beta-testing the plug-in.
+Also, Thank you, @schriftgestalt, for fixing the older Mac OS's compatibilities.

 ## License

 Copyright 2020 Filipe Negrão Nogueira (@filipenegrao).